Quantization Dimension of $1$-variable Random Self-Similar Measures: Existence and Uniqueness of -variable Random Self-similar measures

 Combining (\ref{uniqueness 1}) and (\ref{uniqueness 2}), we get

 Since this is true for all such $\phi$, we conclude that $L(\mu_{\omega, \nu},\mu_{\omega, \nu'})=0$.
 Hence we can write, for any $\nu \in \mathcal{M}(X)$

-We call this $\mu_\omega$ the \textit{random homogeneous self-similar measure} corresponding to $\omega$.
-In addition, it's worthwhile to note that the random homogeneous measures fall under the broader category of V-variable measures, studied extensively in \cite{BARNSLEY2008_V-variable}.
+We call this $\mu_\omega$ the \textit{$1$-variable random self-similar measure} corresponding to $\omega$.
+In addition, it's worthwhile to note that the $1$-variable random measures fall under the broader category of $V$-variable measures, studied extensively in \cite{BARNSLEY2008_V-variable}.

 For the convenience of proving some of the important results in Section \ref{sec:proofs}, we easily derive $\mu_{\om{}}$ from (\ref{def:mu_omega}), as

 and hence for any $n \in \N$